Kevin27j/Bootstrap-Portfolio/README.md

 ## Description

-This is a re-designed version of my Portfolio Website, this time using Bootstrap.
+Welcome to my personal portfolio!
-Feedback is welcome.
+Here you will find a collection of my projects and skills.

 ## Screenshot